 The last event planner we will discuss is meeting management companies, who represent other organizations with handling site selections, negotiations, turnkey support for the event, etc.

-Lastly, a major component to helping any of the above businesses prosper are Convention Visitor Bureaus (CVB), who are in charge of promoting a destination and its unique excellence to attract more tourists and visitors!
+Lastly, a major component to helping any of the above businesses prosper are the Convention Visitor Bureaus (CVB), who are in charge of promoting a destination and its unique excellence to attract more tourists and visitors!

 Often, a client will send us a Request For Proposal (RFP) that outlines all details of a program from date to guest demographics to services required.
-From here, we design a proposal to showcases creative offerings in a stylized document.
+From here, we design a proposal to showcase creative offerings in a stylized document.

-II.
 SUGGESTED PROGRAM COMPONENTS

 Items that clients request to see within a proposal vastly vary.
 For example, many request dine-around options (reserving a number of restaurants within a destination under one bill).
 Other clients want to see suggested venues, entertainment, and themes for a reception (a social function where beverages and light food are served.)